Your cat might not be using the litter box for the first time, yet you see them vomiting afterward.

 So, if you have a guest, ask them not to play peek-a-boo with your cat and to walk lightly.
 If you have a new pet, ensure the new fella isn’t bossing around in your cat’s territory.

 Give your cat some space, and keep the litter box in a well-ventilated and well-lit area.
-Give your cat some treats and show it love; that’ll be the quickest way to calm it down.
+Give your cat some treats and show it love; that’s the quickest way to calm it down.

 Litter Box Maintenance

 Trust me, uncleaned litter boxes are some of the most disgusting-smelling things.
-When you have a nose with a 14 times stronger sense of smell than humans, it gets way more disgusting.
+When you have a nose with a 14 times stronger sense of smell than humans, it gets even worse.

 Please keep your litter box clean.
 It’s not much effort—just a quick scoop a day and a nice wash every 7 days, and you’re good to go.